American Journal of Emergency Medicine

 Affiliations

-• Department of Emergency Medicine, University of Rochester, USA
+- Department of Emergency Medicine, State University of New York at Buffalo, USA

 Affiliations